InoyDev/portfolio-github/src/content/Projects/MediWay.md

 ---
 title: MediWay
-publishDate: 2020-03-04 00:00:00
+publishDate: 2016-03-04 00:00:00
 img: /assets/MediWay.png
 img_alt: MediWay
-description: 🎓 MediWay est une application innovante de gestion et de planification d'itinéraires à travers un réseau de dispensaires de santé.
+description: 🎓 MediWay is an innovative application for managing and planning itineraries through a network of health clinics.
 tags:
   - Java
   - Maven